-Since the previous amendment to this remuneration policy at the annual general meeting of shareholders in 2023, no particular votes and shareholder viewpoints relate to the proposed changes or would suggest other changes to our remuneration policy.
-We continuously take into account our shareholders' views, including on matters concerning executive and non-executive remuneration, and propose amendments where due and appropriate.
+Since the previous amendment of the remuneration policy, no particular votes and shareholder viewpoints relate to the proposed changes or would suggest other changes to our remuneration policy.
+We continuously consider views from our shareholders, including on matters concerning executive and non-executive remuneration, and propose amendments where due and appropriate.